-• NOW: "The ERA would require strict scrutiny in challenges to the many state laws that deny LGBTQIA persons equal access to public accommodations, permit discrimination in housing, employment discrimination, credit and retail services, jury service and educational programs, among others."
-5
+• NOW: "The ERA would require strict scrutiny in challenges to the many state laws that deny LGBTQIA persons equal access to public accommodations, permit discrimination in housing, employment discrimination, credit and retail services, jury service and educational programs, among others."8

 If this is correct, the result could be a radical restructuring of settled societal expectations with respect to sexual difference and privacy.
-For example, the ERA could be used to argue that locker rooms and bathrooms in public facilities can no longer be reserved for members of a single sex.
-This would apply to a broad range of public institutions, including K-12 schools, colleges, universities, libraries, parks, hospitals, courthouses, townhalls, social welfare agencies, and government workplaces - and could compel speech by all staff to conform to "preferred pronouns."
+For example, the ERA could be asserted as a basis for arguing that locker rooms and bathrooms in public facilities can no longer be reserved for members of a single sex.
+This would apply to a broad range of public institutions, including K-12 schools, colleges, universities, libraries, parks, hospitals, courthouses, townhalls, social welfare agencies, and government workplaces - and could also be asserted as a basis for compelling speech to conform to "preferred pronouns."
 The ERA could bolster the claim that public social services devoted to the most vulnerable of women, including homeless and domestic abuse shelters, must admit men.